PhumudzoSly/bettervex/CONTRIBUTING.md

-# 🚀 Contributing to Newray Monorepo
+# 🚀 Contributing to Ray Monorepo

 > **Building world-class software with uncompromising quality**